Side Menu ☰

 Making a complaint

-If staff have been unable to resolve your concerns and you want to make a complaint you can write to the Chief Executive or the Patient Support Service at CNWL Trust Headquarters, Stephenson House, 75 Hampstead Road, London NW1 2PL.
+If staff have been unable to resolve your concerns and you want to make a complaint you can write to the Chief Executive or the Patient Feedback and Complaints Service at CNWL Trust Headquarters, 1st Floor, 350 Euston Road, Regent's Place, London NW1 3AX.

-You can also telephone the Patient Support Service on 0300 013 4799 or email firstname.lastname@example.org
+You can also telephone the Patient Feedback and Complaints Service on 0300 013 4799 or email firstname.lastname@example.org

 At the end of the process, should you remain unhappy you will have the right to refer your complaint to the Parliamentary and Health Service Ombudsman (PHSO) for review.
 The Ombudsman is independent of government and the NHS, who makes final decisions on complaints that have not been resolved by the NHS, government departments and some other public organisations.
 The service is free for everyone.